 Nos.
 11B (Hanley to Bentilee) and 26 (Hanley to Bentilee, Mon-Fri) which are run by D&G.

 Bentilee benefits from a range of local schools catering from ages 4 to 16.

-There are an excellent range of health facilities in the area including:
+There is a range of health facilities in the area including:

-There is a good variety of local independent shops in the area alongside larger retailers such as the Co-op and Heron Foods.
+There is a good variety of local independent shops in the area alongside larger retailers such as the Co-op, Boots the chemist and Heron Foods.
 A market is held every Tuesday on the car park area at Bentilee Neighbourhood Centre, on Dawlish Drive.

 Bentilee Library can be found at the Bentilee Neighbourhood Centre (Dawlish Drive).

 Bentilee Volunteers run several groups for local people, a charity shop and a second hand furniture outlet (Brackenfield Avenue).

 Treehouse Children’s Centre offers a number of services for families with children (Dawlish Drive).

 Tinytoez is a day nursery operating within the Treehouse Children’s Centre (Dawlish Drive).

 Rosy Cheeks is a day nursery (Chelmsford Drive).